 Huber loss takes the good from L1 and L2 and avoids their shortcomings.
 It is shown mathematically in the image below.

-Huber loss function is characterized by the parameter δ.
 It is quadratic for smaller errors and becomes linear for higher values of errors.
-The distance at which we transit the behavior is controlled by δ.
-This parameter δ characterizes the Huber loss function.
+The distance where we transit the behaviour is controlled by a parameter δ, which characterizes the Huber loss function.

-To predict the categorical variables, we take the help of probability theory.
+To predict the categorical variables, we take the help of probability theory or probability distribution functions.
 Suppose our ML classification model says that email is spam with a probability of 0.9.
-In that case, we can say that model is 90% confident about its prediction; hence this mail should be categorized as spam.
+In that case, the model is 90% confident about its prediction; hence this mail should be categorized as spam.
 If the true value is also spam, the error will be zero.
 But if the model somehow misclassifies it, then the error value will be 1.
-This kind of error calculation will always give us discrete values and make our cost function undifferentiable.
+This kind of error calculation will always give us discrete values and make our cost function non-differentiable.

 To tackle this situation, we treat the predicted probabilities as the samples coming from one probability density function and actual probabilities coming from another.
 The objective is to make sure that these PDFs match.
 But before going any further, let's understand the term entropy first.